 - Duration shifts — Shorten or lengthen the portfolio's weighted average duration or maturity depending on our team's outlook for interest rates.

 - Security selection — Exploit situations where individual bonds may be mispriced.

 - Sector allocation shifts — Shift the relative weight of various types of fixed income securities in the portfolio depending on our team's assessment of relative value across sectors of the fixed income market.

 - Yield curve positioning — Emphasis on one maturity over another based on our team's expectations for the future shape of the yield curve.

-- Call option risk — Selectively purchase callable bonds to enhance return.
+- Managing call option risk — Selectively purchase callable bonds to enhance return.